hc-dataexperts/problem-solving-hub/README.md

    - At least **1 reviewer approval** needed before merging.

 5. **Do Not Copy**
    - Write your **own solutions**.
 Avoid pasting from discussions/solutions directly.
+Also, try to add a .txt file for your solutions explaining how you solved the problem.

 ---